sh4nx0r/sh4nx0r.github.io/_posts/2017-12-19-convert-old-crt-tv-to-smart-tv.md

 ### Google Chromecast

 > Google Chromecast plays a vital role in turning your CRT a Smart TV.
 We subject Chromecast's HDMI port as an input to the converter which we will see soon.
-The device needs a low power supply.
+The device needs a **low power supply**.
 We are not going to use the power supply adapter that was shipped with Chromecast, instead we will make use of the powerbank's source.

 ### 3-RCA Cable

-> It is recommended to go for a better quality and durable RCA cable.
-Do not compromise on the price.
+> It is recommended to go for a better quality and durable RCA cable. **Do not compromise on the price**.
 One end of this cable will be connected to the converter's RCA slot and the other end of this cable will be connected to TV's RCA slot.

 ### HDMI to AV Converter

 > There are many converters available.
 MINI was the brand I purchased and I didn't face any problems with it so far.
-Once again this converter requires a low power supply, in this case we will be using a power bank for the same.
+Once again this converter requires a **low power supply**, in this case we will be using a power bank for the same.
 The product also comes with a power cable with this device.

 ### Powerbank

-> It is good to have a powerbank that can power up two devices at the same time.
+> It is good to have a **powerbank that can power up two devices** at the same time.
 As you can see that I am using a Lenovo Powerbank with two slots.

 ---